QSC Post Quantum Cryptographic Library 1.3.0.0 (C1)

 Parameters

-inplen[size_t] Length of the input string (should be even).
+inplen[size_t] Length of input in characters (must be even).

 Returns